sfigg/commercialization-public/get-started/what-s-new-in-kits-and-tools.md

 For an overview of Unattend settings that are new, deprecated, and removed, see [Changed answer file settings for Windows 10, version 1803 for desktop editions](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/changed-answer-file-settings-for-windows-10-build-1803).

-To learn more about Unattend settings, see the [Unattended Windows Setup Reference](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/).
+To learn more, see [Unattended Windows Setup Reference](https://docs.microsoft.com/windows-hardware/customize/desktop/unattend/).

 ### MDM: Enhanced device and PC management